sys-bio/ratesb_python/README.md

 ## Contributing

-Contributions to `ratesb-python` are welcomed!
+Contributions to `ratesb_python` are welcomed!
 Whether it's bug reports, feature requests, or new code contributions, we value your feedback and contributions.
 Please submit a pull request or open an issue on our GitHub page.

 ## License

-`ratesb-python` is licensed under the MIT license.
+`ratesb_python` is licensed under the MIT license.
 Please see the LICENSE file for more information.

 ## Future Works